Two myths about relationships with ladyboys

 Homosexual

 The term ‘homosexual’ was coined in the 19th century.
 In the West, male homosexuality is defined as a desire for other males.
 However, in most of the world and certainly for thousands of years, the definition is by practice: one who desires to be penetrated.
-To put that another way, a man with female sexuality is homosexual.
-This is called Sexual Inversion.
+To put that another way, a male with female sexuality is Homosexual.
+This is found in two forms: congenital and acquired Sexual Inversion.
+The former is present from birth and likely results from hormone delivery anomalies in utero and the latter is the result of some sort of social or sexual behaviour.
+Often this begins with anal play around puberty.

 Gender is the set of signals, both innate and therefore evolved, and culturally conditioned, that advertise a person’s sexuality to others.
 Why do women have breasts and large buttocks and men body hair, beards and deep voices?
 These are not functional qualities, they have evolved as visual signals that identify us as male or female.
 We build on these through cultural norms.

 In the West this view is considered ‘old fashioned’ notably by some USicans; but that is another of the myths.
-It is perhaps appropriate to remind USicans that they are 3% of world population, and they don’t get to say how things are for the rest of the world, either through their propensity for violence or domination of media.
+It is perhaps appropriate to remind them that they are but 4% of world population and they don’t get to say how things are for the rest of the world, either through their propensity for violence or domination of media.

 books by rod fleming